jtplaarj/csvsheet/README.rst

     csvsheet <file.csv> -o <output.csv> -d <delimiter> -q <quotechar> -m <equation_delimiter> -v -vv csvsheet --help

+The input file is required, if '-' is used, stdin is used.
 The output file is optional, if not provided, the output will be printed to stdout.
 The delimiter is also optional, if not provided, the default delimiter is `,`.
 The quotechar is also optional, if not provided, the default quotechar is `"`.
 The equation delimiter is also optional, if not provided, the default equation delimiter is `=`.

 The `-v` and `-vv` flags are optional, they are used to increase the verbosity of the output.

+Read the `extended docs`_ for extra information.

 Example
 =======